15 Small Garden Ideas Photos | Terrace Garden Setup

 8. Container Garden

-For a true garden feel, mix up the sizes of the planting containers and plants.
-Container gardens are the easiest way to add plants and color to a small space.
+For a true garden, mix planting containers and size of plants.
+Container garden is the easiest way to connect plants and color to a small place.
 It will look more like a real garden if you maintain a color palette within the containers or plants themselves.

 Small Garden Ideas with Container Garden